numenta/nupic.torch/CONTRIBUTING.md

 ## Our Community

 There are many people interested Hierarchical Temporal Memory.
 You can find them on [HTM Forum](https://discourse.numenta.org/).
-Please post questions about this project in the [Machine Learning](https://discourse.numenta.org/c/engineering/machine-learning) subforum.
+Please post questions about `nupic.torch` in the [Machine Learning](https://discourse.numenta.org/c/engineering/machine-learning) subforum.

 ## Committers